-Again we are not saying the arctic has not warmed but that this warming has occurred before.
+Again we are not saying the arctic has not warmed but that this warming has occurred before and the changes correlate well with changes in the ocean.
 In fact Russian fisherman and oceanographers reported in the mid 1800 warm period, they were catching cod fish off the Siberian arctic coast.

-See evidence of the mid 20th century warming in the media archives here.
+See evidence of the mid 20th century warming in the media archives compiled by Steve Goddard here.